Korda, Salas pull away and share the lead in Women's PGA - WTMJ

 AP Golf Writer

-Salas was practically flawless in delivering a 30 on the front nine to go from a one-shot deficit to a two-shot lead.
-She then made her first bogey of the week after 45 holes and didn’t make another birdie in a third straight 5-under 67.
+Korda, the 22-year-old coming off a victory last week on the LPGA Tour, played bogey-free but failed to use her length to capitalize on the par 5s on the back nine.

-Korda, the 22-year-old coming off a victory last week on the LPGA Tour, played bogey-free but failed to use her length to capitalize on the par 5s on the back nine of Atlanta Athletic Club.
-She had a 68.
+“Knowing that I’m not the longest hitter, I think I’m used to that,” Salas said.
+“I think I’m just so comfortable in saying, ‘You know what?
+I’m going to hit first,’ and knowing my game. … Let’s just play boring golf and let’s give ourselves good looks at birdie.”

-They were at 15-under 201, five shots clear of a trio that includes Patty Tavatanakit, the Thai star who won the first LPGA major of the year at the ANA Inspiration.
+They were five shots ahead of a trio that includes Patty Tavatanakit, the Thai star who won the first LPGA Tour major of the year at the ANA Inspiration.
 Tavatanakit ran off four straight birdies toward the end of her round for a 65.

 Joining her five shots behind were Giulia Molinaro of Italy (66) and Celine Boutier of France, who had a 69 while playing in the final group with the co-leaders.

 Boutier had reason to think she was out of the tournament when she fell nine shots behind as the group was approaching the turn.
 She was playing fine.
-It’s just that Salas was playing out of this world, and Korda was not too far behind.
+It’s just that Salas was playing out of this world, and Korda was close to the same.

 That was set up by another fairway metal.
 Korda was constantly some 35 yards beyond her off the tee, hitting short irons when Salas was hitting hybrids and fairway metals.
 It’s a wonder her caddie, John Killeen, didn’t lose any head covers.